LLNL/camp/docs/sphinx/user_guide/feature/resource.rst

 device stream, all ``Host`` Camp resources will be the same since there is only one `stream of execution` for the Host.

-Whether users are using a CUDA or Hip backend, the Camp resources require no code changes and provide a hardware-agnostic interface.
-Because of the way Camp resources were built, the compiler can implicitly convert between the Generic and Specific resources for ease of use.
+Whether users are using a CUDA or HIP backend, the Camp resources require no code changes and provide a hardware-agnostic interface.
+Because of the way Camp resources were built, the compiler can implicitly convert between the generic and concrete resources for ease of use.

 Find more examples of using Camp resources in the Using Camp section :ref:`using_camp-label`.